Michael Hirsh (producer): Cookie Jar Group

 After winning an auction in 2004, Hirsh and former Nelvana president Toper Taylor  working with Toronto's Dominion Private Equity Partners (now Birch Hill) and Omers acquired Quebec-based CINAR for more than $190 million.
-Two weeks after its purchase, on March 29, CINAR was renamed to Cookie Jar based on a suggestion by author Richard Scarry.
+Two weeks after its purchase, on 29 March, CINAR was renamed to Cookie Jar based on a suggestion by author Huck Scarry.

 Prior to the acquisition, CINAR was facing  serious legal trouble.
 With new leadership, Hirsh and team were able to resolve many of the company's legal and public affairs.

 The first series produced by Cookie Jar after Hirsh's acquisition was Busytown Mysteries based on the book series created by Richard Scarry  and Doodlebops.
 Hirsh began developing Doodlebops with co-creator Carl Lennox after agreeing to do a music show with Head of CBC Kids Cheryl Hassan.
 US broadcaster Disney Channel bought the show after positive test screenings.
 With the support of Disney, Hirsh and Taylor were successful in bringing Feld Entertainment in to organize a musical tour of the show's characters across the U.S. and Canada.
 The Doodlebops went on to be a hit show, inspiring appearances at Walt Disney World and American nationwide tours for two years.

 Caillou, an animated television show for preschoolers, was one of the properties inherited through CINAR.
 Hirsh facilitated settling a lawsuit between CINAR and Caillous author and illustrator, Christine L'Heureux and Helene Desputeaux.
 At the time, Caillou was successful on PBS in the US and a hit in merchandising and publishing in every country such as Turkey, Spain, and Brazil.